redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 The whole of the non-Bolshevik press abused and vilified the usurpers."
 Only the journals of the Right had been suspended, but the others felt their interests assailed by the attack on the freedom of the press.
-Articles Of Gorky, a former Left Bolshevik, give an idea of the general point of view, and sum up the average opinion held by the socialist revolutionary intelligentsia: "Lenin, Trotsky and their disciples are already intoxicated with the poison of power as is proved by their
+Articles of Gorky, a former Left Bolshevik, give an idea of the general point of view, and sum up the average opinion held by the socialist revolutionary intelligentsia: "Lenin, Trotsky and their disciples are already intoxicated with the poison of power as is proved by their